shoelim/shoelim.github.io/DynamicAI/dynamicAI.md

 ---

 ## Welcome to Dynamic AI!
-Dynamic AI is a platform focusing on exploring ideas and concepts at the interface of dynamical systems and machine learning (ML).
+Dynamic AI is a platform focusing on exploring and developing ideas and concepts at the interface of dynamical systems and machine learning (ML).
+Rooted in academia rigor, we are obssessed with anything that has to do with dynamical systems and ML in our lab.
+We are excited to turn our obsession into not only academic publications but also valuable products in the form of impactful real world applications!
 <br>

 ## Missions